GOVERNANCE GUIDELINES

 SELF-EVALUATION BY THE BOARD OF DIRECTORS.

 Each year, the board of directors will conduct a self-evaluation to determine whether it and its committees are functioning effectively.
-The nominations and governance committee shall be responsible for seeking comments from all directors and reporting its evaluation of board and committee performance to the board of directors on an annual basis.
+The lead director and the nominations and governance committee shall be responsible for seeking comments from all directors and reporting its evaluation of board and committee performance to the board of directors on an annual basis.
 The full board of directors will discuss the evaluation report to determine what, if any, action should be undertaken to improve board and board committee performance.

 STATEMENT OF PRINCIPLES.